mitsuhiko/lucumr/2020/1/1/async-pressure.rst

     run(server())

-If you are now to the concept of async/await just imagine that at any point where await is called, the function suspends until the expression resolves.
+If you are new to the concept of async/await just imagine that at any point where await is called, the function suspends until the expression resolves.
 Here the `start_server` function that is provided by Python's `asyncio` system runs a hidden `accept` loop.
 It listens on a socket and